StarFleet1334/GymApplication/README.md

 * Access Swagger on url: http://localhost:8080/swagger-ui.html
 * Related project or Second MicroService that is connected to this: https://github.com/StarFleet1334/MicroServicesGEureka

+# Run apps using Docker and compose
+* to run you can use command docker-compose up --build
+* In case if you run with above command here it will run without activeMQ and MariaDB
+* you can also modify with other profile other than integration in applications.properties to disable integration and can be checked on actuator/health
+* To run with integration  you can run docker-compose --profile integration up --build
+* To run without integratio and stuff, you can comment those lines:
+* profiles: ["integration"] and run docker-compose up --build and
+* uncomment this line:
+* depends_on:
+*  - mariadb
+*  - activemq

 # Active MQ
 * docker pull rmohr/activemq:latest
 * docker run -it --rm -p 62626:61616 -p 8161:8161 rmohr/activemq:latest